sjorek/satis-github-scripts/README.md

         …
     }

-To publish satis-repositories automatically to github's pages run `composer install` or `composer update` in development mode, ie:
+Whenever you run `composer install` or `composer update` in development mode, ie …

     php -dsuhosin.executor.include.whitelist=phar composer.phar install --dev -v

+… your satis-repository will be created or updated and published to github's pages.